rbisdorff/Digraph3/docSphinx/tutorial.rst

 In :numref:`thecs3Dcorrelation` (factors 1 and 2 plot) we may notice, first, that more than 80% of the total variance of the previous correlation table is explained by the apparent opposition between the marginal outrankings of criteria: *Teaching*, *Research* & *Industry income* on the left side, and the marginal outrankings of criteria: *Citations* & *international outlook* on the right side.
 Notice also in the left lower corner the nearly identical positions of the marginal outrankings of the major *Teaching* & *Research* criteria.
 In the factors 2 and 3 plot, about 30% of the total variance is captured by the opposition between the marginal outrankings of the *Teaching* & *Research* criteria and the marginal outrankings of the *Industrial income* criterion.
 Finally, in the factors 1 and 3 plot, nearly 15% of the total variance is explained by the opposition between the marginal outrankings of the *International outlook* criterion and the marginal outrankings of the *Citations* criterion.

-It may finally be interesting to see what is the corresponding quality of the THE overall scores based ranking.
+It may be insteresting to see what is the corresponding ordinal quality of the THE overall scores based ranking.

 .. code-block:: pycon
    :name: theRankingQuality